Automattic/vip-workflow-plugin/README.md

 #### Editorial Metadata

 VIP Workflow adds a "Editorial Metadata" section to the post sidebar, which allows for additional data to be included with the post such as "Needs Legal Review".
 This can be managed under the plugin's settings, to get a visual for all of the configured editorial metadata fields.

+## Limitations

+### Editorial Metadata

+A post type that's supported at first, and then unsupported is used to make posts, then those posts will still show editorial metadata fields.

 ## Code Filters